Vovanium/libusb1-ada/libusb1.md

 All its entities are imported using their corresponding names, however several changes are made:
 - prefix "libusb_" is removed from all entities;
-- in every enumeration, common prefix to its value is removed;
 - pointer types got "_Access" suffix;
 - pointer array pointers implemented through instantion Interfaces.C.Pointers with "_Lists" suffix;
 - opaque pointers are implemented using System.Address;